Top 40 Most Profitable GPT Wrappers in 2025

 RepurposePie hit $5,000 in monthly recurring revenue in just three days by automatically converting tweets into short videos for TikTok, YouTube Shorts, and Instagram.
 The tool serves content creators who need to maximize their content reach across multiple platforms using AI for content transformation and video generation.
 The extremely fast growth came from piggybacking on social media platforms' distribution and viral sharing from creators who loved the simple, focused product.
 Content creators share their results, which pulls in more users organically without traditional marketing spend.

-Source: Upstack Studio micro-SaaS case studies - 38.
+Source: Indie Hackers - 38.
 Zeeg AI ($4K/month)

 Zeeg AI reached 12,000+ active users within three months and $4,000 in monthly recurring revenue as an all-in-one AI software solution for businesses and marketers.
 Founder Enema Onojah John (a former mechanic turned digital marketer) launched in March 2023 with just $3,000 initial investment.
 The platform packages multiple AI capabilities including copywriting, content marketing, SEO keyword research, AI speech-to-text, text-to-speech, and image editing into one GPT-based wrapper.
 The all-in-one approach targets businesses with multiple needs who prefer convenience over specialized tools, achieving fast growth to 12,000 users by solving multiple problems in one place.
+Learn more about bundling strategies in our report to build a profitable AI Wrapper.

 Source: Starter Story - 39.
 Sketch Logo AI ($3.1K/month)